Lumavate-Team/documentation/docs/6-CLI.rst

  .. figure:: ../images/pythoninstall.PNG
     :align: center
     :width: 400px
-    :alt: Image of a Python downloader with the "Add Python To Enviromental Variable Path" checkbox highlighted.
+    :alt: Image of a Python downloader with the "Add Python To Path" checkbox highlighted.

-    Remember to click the “Add Python To Enviromental Variable Path” checkbox when installing Python.
+    Remember to click the “Add Python To Path” checkbox when installing Python.

 It is recommended that you install `Gitbash <https://git-scm.com/downloads>`_ as the CLI is written for and tested in a BASH shell.